 How to stop grinding teeth at night

-There is a few things you can try that might help to lessen or stop your Bruxism.
+There are a few things you can try that might help to lessen or stop your Bruxism.

 Since stress is often a major contributor, participating in stress relief and relaxation techniques can be of assistance.
 This can include meditation and counseling.
 Also ensuring that you do not have any stimulants before you go to bed, such as caffeine, can help you relax and have a restful night’s sleep.

 For people that experience an aching or tender jaw, there are some exercises you can engage in daily that can reduce the severity, and can make your evenings much more restful.
 One particular physical exercise is for you to massage the muscles in the corner of your jaw.
 When we carefully rub these muscles and tendons, it increases the blood flow to the Temporomandibular joint of the jaw.
 This can be especially beneficial to finding relief for those that experience Bruxism.